tamalerhino/kube-lab/README.md

 # kube-lab
-Instructions for a kubes lab
+Instructions for a Kubernetes lab